unixorn/zsh-quickstart-kit/Readme.md

 Running the following commands will toggle behavior the next time you start a shell session:

 * `zsh-quickstart-disable-omz-plugins` - Makes the stock quickstart not load any of the oh-my-zsh plugins it would normally use.
-You can re-enable them with `zsh-quickstart-enable-omz-plugins`.
+You can re-enable them for new shell sessions with `zsh-quickstart-enable-omz-plugins`.
 * `zsh-quickstart-select-powerlevel10k` - I've switched to using the [powerlevel10k](https://github.com/romkatv/powerlevel10k) prompt since I first wrote this quickstart.
 I feel like I shouldn't change the prompt out from under people without a way for them to get the old behavior, so I'm providing toggle commands to switch between it and the [bullet-train](https://github.com/caiogondim/bullet-train.zsh) prompt I originally used in the kit.
 * `zsh-quickstart-select-bullet-train` - Switch back to the old bullet-train prompt.
 * You can disable printing the list of `ssh` keys by setting `DONT_PRINT_SSH_KEY_LIST` in a file in `~/.zshrc.d`.

 ## Functions and Aliases

 The `.zshrc` included in this kit will automatically source any files it finds in `~/.zshrc.d`.
-This makes it easy for you to add extra functions and aliases without having to maintain a separate fork of this repository.
+This makes it easy for you to add extra functions and aliases without having to maintain a separate fork of this repository, and also allows you to configure behavior of some of the plugins by setting environment variables.
 The files will be sourced in alphanumeric order after loading all the plugins and I suggest you use a naming scheme of `001-onething`, `002-something-else` etc to ensure they're loaded in the order you expect.

 ## I like a plugin, but the aliases it installs overwrite other commands or aliases